maths/moodle-qtype_stack/doc/en/Proof/index.md

 Mathematical writing, especially for students, commonly takes two forms.

 1. A mathematical proof, which is a deductive justification of a claim.
 A proof is a "checkable record of reasoning".
-2. A mathematical recepie, which is a set of instructions for carrying out a procedure.
+2. A mathematical recipe, which is a set of instructions for carrying out a procedure.

 ## Presentation of proof